navid0308/A1Evo_MJ_Custom/README.md

 Guides, Changes and FAQs - https://www.avsforum.com/threads/a1evo-mj-custom.3325897/

 ## Changelogs
+### Update PureEQ v2.8.4 changelog -
+* Use a progressive threshold for finalizing XO; higher XOs will require higher dip reductions to be considered
+* Update log messages to actually count DOWN when cleaning up processed measurements
+* Reduce a ton of clutter in the code by incorporating repeating logic into core functions

 ### Update 12/31/2025 PureEQ v2.8.3 changelog -
 Happy new year all!
 * (REW filtering) Use room reverberation to determine optimal target level; this will prioritize deeper cuts depending on the SPL drop from FDW